benjohnbarnes/Service/README.md

 ### Define a `Service`

-In your module that provides one or more services, define services like this:
+In your module providing services define them like this:

 ```swift
 public typealias VehicleTaxService = Service<VehicleNumberPlate, Result<VehicleTaxDetails, Error>>
 ```

+> As mentioned, `Service` is little more than an async function wrapper.
+However, the `typealias` creates a named or "Nominal Type".
+In Swift this has beneficial ergonomics over its wrapped but un-named function type.
+Specifically, we can `extend` the named type and provide a factory function to implement it.

 You should model the `Input` and `Output` domains with strong types appropriate to the service.
 Much of the value of a service is how it can use types to **defines the language clients use to interact with it**.